 Check validity of outputs and return values

-This simple procedure is easily implemented as an ordinary function.
-But now suppose you need to use this procedure again somewhere in your application, except that step 2 must perform a different computation.
-You could simply copy and paste the first implementation, and then rewrite step 2.
+You can implement this procedure as an ordinary function.
+But suppose that you use this procedure again somewhere in your application, except that step 2 must perform a different computation.
+You could copy and paste the first implementation, and then rewrite step 2.
 Or you could create a function that accepted an option indicating which computation to make, and so on.
-However, these options lead to more and more complicated code.
+However, these options lead to more complicated code.

-An object-oriented design could result in a simpler solution by factoring out the common code into what is called a base class.
+An object-oriented design can factor out the common code into what is called a base class.
 The base class would define the algorithm used and implement whatever is common to all cases that use this code.
 Step 2 could be defined syntactically, but not implemented, leaving the specialized implementation to the classes that you then derive from this base class.

 Step 1 function checkInputs() % actual implementation end Step 2 function results = computeOnFirstArg() % specify syntax only end Step 3 function transformResults() % actual implementation end Step 4 function out = checkOutputs() % actual implementation end

-The code in the base class is not copied or modified, it is inherited by the various classes you derive from the base class.
-This reduces the amount of code to be tested, and isolates your program from changes to the basic procedure.
+The code in the base class is not copied or modified.
+Classes you derive from the base class inherit this code.
+Inheritance reduces the amount of code to be tested, and isolates your program from changes to the basic procedure.

 The use of a class as the basis for similar, but more specialized classes is a useful technique in object-oriented programming.
-This class is often called an interface class.
+This class defines a common interface.
 Incorporating this kind of class into your program design enables you to:

 Identify the requirements of a particular objective

-Encode these requirements into your program as an interface class
+Encode requirements into your program as an interface class

-Objects reduce complexity by reducing what you need to know to use a component or system.
-This happens in a couple of ways:
+Objects reduce complexity by reducing what you must know to use a component or system:

 Objects provide an interface that hides implementation details.